chaneyn/ESDA_CEE506/Syllabus/syllabus.md

 ## Fall 2019

 ## Course Information
 Lectures are on Tuesdays and Thursdays from 3:05 PM - 4:20 PM in Teer 106.
-Course website is on GitHub (https://github.com/chaneyn/CEE690-02).
+The course website is on GitHub (https://github.com/chaneyn/CEE690-02).
 Class announcements will be made via Sakai (CEE690.02.F19).

 ### Instructor
 Professor Nathaniel W. Chaney (Nate)